dibalokechanda/dibalokechanda.github.io/_posts/2024-06-09-Deep-Dive-into-Pytorch-Dataset-and-DataLoaders-blog.md

 ## Sampler and BatchSampler

 The job of the Sampler is to sample indices of data points according to a certain scheme.

+> Sampler and BatchSampler works with indices of the map-style dataset rather than working with the actual data points.

 To implement a Sampler you need to do the following things:

 - Inherit the `torch.utils.data.Sampler` class